 How to bake chicken breast?
 Bake for a short time at a high temperature.
 You will get delightful results, every time.

 Baking the chicken for 30 minutes at 350 degrees F will yield dry meat.
 But baking it for just 15-20 minutes at 450 degrees will result in delightfully juicy chicken breast, every time.

 It can be.
 Unless you cook it according to the method outlined below.
 Or unless you marinate and grill chicken breast.

-I used to dread having oven baked chicken breast for dinner.
+I used to dread having it for dinner.
 It always turned out so dry!
-But I still made it, because it’s so convenient, healthy, filling and affordable.
+But I still made this dish, because it’s so convenient, healthy, filling and affordable.
 I tried all kinds of marinades and seasonings.
 However, nothing helped!